tdwg/ac/docs/structure.md

     </tr>
   </tbody>
 </table>

+Another approach (Section 3.2.2) also eliminates the need for the `ac:hasServiceAccessPoint` property when flattening the ac structure.
+It is based on introducing new terms exploiting values of the [ac:variantLiteral](./terms#ac_variantLiteral):
+"Thumbnail", "Trailer", "Lower Quality", "Medium Quality", "Good Quality", "Best Quality", "Offline", as prefixes for additional properties in a new namespace.

 #### 3.2.2 Example of a table with metadata for all service access points in the same row (non-normative)